MatLeg25/RetroKeyboard/README.md

 *Converter works only with base chars, special characters are not converted.
 Letter case is not respected - output is always in lowercase.

+## Check it out!
+The app is not officially published in Google Play Store.
+If you want to check it out, you can do it using one of the following ways:

+1) Download directly on Android device from: <b>[RetroKeyboard v1.0](link)</b> <br />
+<i>You may need to enable Unknown Sources in your device settings to install apps outside of the Google Play Store.</i>  [[Allow Unknown Sources on Android](https://www.wikihow.com/Allow-Apps-from-Unknown-Sources-on-Android)]

+2) Build the app on your computer:
+   - a)  Clone repository.
+   - b)  Open project in Android Studio.
+   - c)  Build with Gradle.
+   - d)  Run on your device or emulator

 ## Tech stack:
 - Android, JetpackCompose
 - Kotlin, Coroutines, Flow